^

 So now we can find out how much space we need to feed a single person for a year on a balanced diet.

-Let's start with the most important number: the amount of kj needed (ballpark) to feed the average adult for a year.
-So 8,700kj daily, x 365 = 3,175,500kj
+We'll do this using the solution from section A. The amount of kj needed (ballpark) to feed the average adult for a year, 8,700kj daily, x 365 = 3,175,500kj.

 Percentage of yearly kj Crops Available